|

 leftovers in a back storage area after everyone else eats dinner.

-treat your wedding vendors like they are one of the guests, the more
+vendors like they are one of the guests, the more inclined they are

-inclined they are to work that much harder to make sure your wedding
+to work that much harder to make sure your wedding goes as smoothly

-goes as smoothly as possible.
-Vendors will bend over backwards for
+as possible.
+Vendors will bend over backwards for couples that just

-couples that just give them the same respect that they give their
+give them the same respect that they give their guests.
+They will

-guests.
-They will even do extra at no charge when they are treated
+even do extra at no charge when they are treated well.

 - I know money